 Certain blood tests can distinguish between HSV-1 infection and HSV-2 infection.

-Primary genital herpes simplex infections are treated with an antiviral drug such as acyclovir, valacyclovir, or famciclovir (see table Some Antiviral Drugs for Herpesvirus Infections).
-All three antiviral drugs can help improve symptoms and shorten the duration of the illness.
-No current antiviral drugs can get rid of HSV infection, and treatment of a first genital infection does not prevent the dormant infection of nerve cells.
+Primary genital herpes simplex infections are treated with an antiviral medication such as acyclovir, valacyclovir, or famciclovir (see table Some Antiviral Medications for Herpesvirus Infections Some Antiviral Drugs for Herpesvirus Infections ).
+All three antivirals can help improve symptoms and shorten the duration of the illness.
+No current antiviral medications can get rid of HSV infection, and treatment of a first genital infection does not prevent the dormant infection of nerve cells.

-Recurrent infections can be treated with antiviral drugs, such as acyclovir, valacyclovir, or famciclovir, which may relieve discomfort slightly and help symptoms resolve a day or two sooner (see table Some Antiviral Drugs for Herpesvirus Infections).
+Recurrent infections can be treated with antivirals, such as acyclovir, valacyclovir, or famciclovir, which may relieve discomfort slightly and help symptoms resolve a day or two sooner (see table Some Antiviral Medications for Herpesvirus Infections Some Antiviral Drugs for Herpesvirus Infections ).
 Treatment is most effective if started early, usually within a few hours after symptoms start—preferably at the first sign of tingling or discomfort, before blisters appear.
-For people who have frequent, painful attacks, the number of outbreaks can be reduced by taking antiviral drugs every day indefinitely (this is called suppressive therapy).
-However, taking antiviral drugs does not prevent infected people from transmitting the infection.
-These antiviral drugs are available by prescription only.
+For people who have frequent, painful attacks, the number of outbreaks can be reduced by taking antivirals every day indefinitely (this is called suppressive therapy).
+However, taking antiviral medications does not prevent infected people from transmitting the infection.
+These antivirals are available by prescription only.

 Severe HSV infections, such as can occur in immune suppressed individuals, are treated with acyclovir given intravenously.